 Kimimaro honestly did not know how to respond to that.
 Telepathy?
 He'd heard of shinobi with ability to manipulate minds, but this was something else entirely.

 "You're saying you can hear everything I'm thinking," he thought to himself.

 They watched each other under the light of the moon for a long time, sizing each other up.
 With the state of world, he supposed this should not have been surprising.
-It did not escape Kimimaro's notice that her eyes zeroed in on his shoulder injury.
+It was not as though 'normal' had any place left in this reality.
+It did not escape Kimimaro's notice that her gaze lingered on his shoulder injury.
 It was no matter; he was sure he could easily overpower her if she tried to attack him.
 He'd been through far worse and made it out mostly intact before.